Dog owners have a responsibility under law to prevent their dogs from straying and causing injury or damage

 The Police have the responsibility to deal with dangerous dogs.
 Please contact West Midlands Police Tel: 0345 113 5000)

-On collection of your dog from the kennels you will be required to pay all kennelling and veterinary costs along with a fine of £25.00 payable on collection.
+On collection of your dog from the kennels you will be required to pay all kennelling and veterinary costs along with a fine of £25.00 together with the statutory £25 fee payable on collection Should your dog not be micro-chipped you will also be required to have a micro-chip inserted into your dog before it is released to you, at an additional cost of £10.
 Dogs are kennelled at the rescue centre for 7 days.
 If dogs are not collected by their owners they are offered for re-homing after the 7-day period.

 If you are no longer able to care for your dog you should contact a rescue organisation.